SHRINIVAS-05/SHRINIVAS-05/README.md

  # Hi, I'm SHRINIVAS

 ## 👀 About Me
 I'm Currently working as software developer with a strong foundation in software developing, testing and a passion for continuous learning.
-With experience at Tekfriday Processing Private Limited, a fintech company, I've honed my skills in test case design, automation, defect tracking, mobile testing, and API testing.
+With experience at Tekfriday Processing Private Limited, a fintech company.

 I'm eager to transition into a development role and leverage my technical expertise in Java, Spring Boot, MySQL, MS SQL, HTML, CSS, JavaScript, and Bootstrap.
 I'm particularly interested in full-stack development and backend engineering.